nickgamb/identity-mcp/README.md

 | 🔲 | Multiple identity profiles (compare/switch between identities) |
 | 🔲 | Identity drift detection (alert when patterns change over time) |
 | 🔲 | Export identity model for use in other systems |

+#License

+Apache License 2.0
+See the LICENSE.md file for full details.